 As a leader of more than a dozen volunteer organizations and a founder of three not-for-profit organizations, I have extensive experience in trying to motivate people who are extremely talented but aren’t financially reimbursed for their time.
-In addition, as a supervisor in government work, I know the challenges of inspiring employees who are older… Read more »
+In addition, as a supervisor in government work, I know the challenges of inspiring employees who are olderRead… Read more »

 Posts Tagged: compensation

 By changing the laws governing recruitment and attitudes about compensation, the government may stand a chance of attracting and retaining highly trained and in-demand professionals as federal employees.

 Obama has laid out some new regulations that would require every big enterprise to report the incomes of employees based on ethnicity, gender and race.

 Back in July of 2013 the president released his management agenda, which focused on three main goals: finding new ways to deliver government services more quickly and conveniently; cutting duplicative and unnecessary programs; and expanding the numbers and type of government data sets provided online.
 It was a powerful agenda, but now, almost a yearRead… Read more »

 Cybersecurity is clearly a booming industry across the federal government and defense contracting industry.
 Here’s a snapshot of what salaries look like in the Washington, D.C. region.

 This one comes to us from today’s headlines of today’s USDoL Newsletter… The full text of these findings are quite interesting: Opinion Poll: Small Businesses Support Increasing Minimum And how would this bottom-up stimulus effect Govies?
 How many of us feel like they we have “more purchasing power” these days?
 Would this type of increaseRead… Read more »